pltrees/abcboost/README.md

 make clean
 make
 ```
 Note that the default g++ on Mac may not support OpenMP.
-To install, execute `brew install libomp` before running `cmake`.
+To install, execute `brew install libomp` before `cmake`.

 If we set `-DNATIVE=ON`, the compiler may better optimize the code according to specific native CPU instructions: